notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 </div>

-## Step 4: Define a model
+## Step 4: First Prisma model

-Now we define a model for the database.
+Now add a model for the database.
 A simple `User` model looks like:

 <div shortcode="code" tabs="schema.prisma">